twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 # Who attn Is For

-attn is opinionated about who it serves.
+attn is designed for a specific set of users.
-The docs are structured around four main groups.
+The docs are organised around four main groups.

 ---